 What is Mizithra Cheese?

-There’s no shame in not knowing about Mizithra cheese; it’s pretty uncommon in the US.
-Mizithra is a unique Greek cheese incorporating the whey left behind from making sheep or goat milk cheese.
+There’s no shame in not knowing about Mizithra cheese; it’s uncommon in the US.
+Mizithra is a unique Greek cheese that incorporates the whey left behind from making sheep—or goat-milk cheese.
 So, what does Mizithra cheese taste like?
 Younger Mizithra cheese has a soft and creamy consistency similar to ricotta, but once aged, it becomes harder with a pronounced nutty flavor.
 Go with the aged version for this recipe.

 If you are wondering where to buy Mizithra cheese, the truth is that it can be challenging to find.
 And if you do find it, it isn’t cheap.
 So, if you don’t want to spend the effort or money to get Mizithra, you can always substitute Parmesan cheese.
 The flavor won’t be precisely the same as what you get in the restaurant, but it will still be delicious.